 Don’t let another year pass while struggling alone.

-Take advantage of HOPEworks Counseling Center.
-Your first visit is free … whether or not you come back.
-Our team of dedicated, caring counselors is available to help you process your emotions and the struggles you’re facing.
 Our licensed professional counselors offer a variety of counseling, educational and growth opportunities designed to effectively care for those seeking help.
 A safe and secure relationship with an experienced biblical counselor can give you the help, hope and healing you need.

 Steve Smith has been an ordained minister for more than 20 years and has provided sound counsel to individuals, couples and families throughout his various ministerial roles, such as Minister of Counseling and Family Support for one of the largest churches in Texas and in his professional role as HOPEworks’ Executive Director and Minister of Counseling.